The benefits of fibre broadband

 Ultrafast fibre (speeds of 100Mbps or more) is available to nearly two thirds of customers in the UK – this is often via alternative networks such as those operated by Virgin Media and Hyperoptic.

-Gigabit connections (speeds of at 1Gbps/1,000Mbps) are also available to more than a quarter of households.
+Gigabit connections (speeds of at 1Gbps/1,000Mbps) are also available to nearly one in four households.
 The best availability is currently in Northern Ireland but it is growing each year throughout the UK.

 Is it easy to switch to fibre broadband?

 Yes – it’s a simple case of either contacting your provider to upgrade, or selecting a fibre broadband deal with a new provider.
 Even switching providers is straightforward.
 In the majority of cases, you’ll only have to contact one provider and they will organise the switch for you.

 Does fibre broadband offer faster speeds?

 Pretty simply, yes.
 The widely available partial fibre deals offer average speeds ranging from 30Mbps up to 512Mbps.
 This is in comparison to standard (ADSL) broadband where the absolute best speed you’ll see is 24Mbps, although it’s usually 10-11Mbps in reality.

 Full fibre deals can be even faster – as speedy as 1Gbps (1,000Mbps).

 - Higher-quality video and audio streaming Platforms like YouTube and Netflix will often auto-adjust their streaming quality based on the connection speed.

 - Smoother video calls These involve your connection sending and receiving data simultaneously.
 Higher upload and download speeds lead to better video and audio quality and fewer dropouts.